 Is It Myeloma?

 Like so many of us, when I was diagnosed with multiple myeloma, I had never heard of it.
 It was a complete mystery.
-When my wife or I called family or friends to let them know about my diagnosis, we’d often hear “melanoma?” or “mesothelioma?”.
+When my wife or I called family or friends to let them know about my diagnosis, we’d often hear “melanoma?” or “mesothelioma?”
 Then we’d have to explain to people what myeloma is.
 But then I started to hear about lots of other people with myeloma.
 I’d hear about a friend or long-lost family member or friends of friends or someone famous.
 I’m sure my antenna had become tuned in to hearing “myeloma.”

 Connecting with other people with myeloma

 For a while, I’d go online and search for others with myeloma, for people who were thriving with the disease and I could look up to.
 I’d also try to find patients who were being treated by my myeloma specialist.
 This whole effort was good and bad.
 I found some wonderful success stories, but I also found some heartbreaking tales.
-Over time, I became a little more selective about stories that I searched for.
-I did find blogs and sources that I could relate to and that gave me hope and comfort.
-I still follow some of those but don’t just randomly search the internet anymore.
+Over time, I became a little more selective about the stories that I searched for.
+I did find blogs and sources that I could relate to, and that gave me hope and comfort.
+I still follow some of those, but I don’t just randomly search the internet anymore.

-Also over time, I learned how powerful and supportive the myeloma community is.
-This disease has some unique challenges, and for me, fellow patients are the best source of support, understanding and information sharing.
+Also, over time, I learned how powerful and supportive the myeloma community is.
+This disease has some unique challenges, and for me, fellow patients are the best source of support, understanding, and information sharing.
 Since being diagnosed over 8 years ago, there are so many new treatments available.
 But what works for one patient, may not work on another.
 And learning about other‘s experiences is extremely helpful.

 The emotional challenges of living with myeloma